zyy12312/fatigue-detection-backend/README.md

-A networked classroom student monitoring platform based on facial recognition fatigue detection technology.
-It is designed to address many challenges and issues faced by online education, particularly the lack of face-to-face supervision, leading to problems such as lack of concentration and fatigue among students in online classrooms.
+A fatigue detection technology based on facial recognition, implemented as an online learning student status monitoring platform.
+The platform aims to address numerous challenges and issues faced by online education, particularly the lack of face-to-face supervision, leading to problems such as students easily experiencing lack of concentration and fatigue in virtual classrooms.

-Core Technologies: HTML (HyperText Markup Language), CSS (Cascading Style Sheets), JS (JavaScript), Python, MongoDB, Redis.
+Core technologies: HTML (HyperText Markup Language), CSS (Cascading Style Sheets), JS (JavaScript), Python, MongoDB, Redis.

 This repository contains the server code for the system.